wartman/zjs/readme.md

 });
 ```

-This readme will use the "module-context" flavor for the rest of the examples,
+This read-me will use the "module-context" flavor for the rest of the examples,
 but you can use whichever one you like the best.
 However, you should pick a style
 and stick to it for your entire project.
 You CAN mix and match methods without
 breaking anything, but, you know, don't do that.
-Be consitant.
+Be consistent.

 Zjs can also use plugins to import modules.
 The syntax is similar to
 RequireJS: